Small Quantum Low Density Parity Check Codes for Near-Term Experiments: Code construction

 and

 These matrices correspond to the $Z$ stabilizers given by

 and $X$ stabilizers given by

 Here $Z_i$ and $X_i$ refers to the Pauli $Z$ and $X$ operators for data qubit $i$, respectively.
 Notice that there is a natural separation of the qubits into two halfs based on the construction of $H_X$ and $H_Z$.
 We refer to the first $n/2$ qubits as the \textit{left} data qubits and the second half as the \textit{right} data qubits.
 Each stabilizer connects, by construction, to exactly 2 left data qubits and 2 right data qubits.
 While this statement is true independent of the choice of $A$ and $B$ for fixed $W_A$ and $W_B$, we have picked here a code with the additional property that the left data qubits separate into two sets for the $Z$ stabilizers and the right data qubits separate into two sets for the $X$ stabilizers.
 This choice allows us to make a simple geometric toric layout of the code, see Fig.~\ref{fig:code_overview}(a).
 In general for larger codes, this geometric construction is possible as long as we can separate each half into $l$ disconnected sets.
 At this point, we already see a modest improvement over surface codes as we only require 12 physical data qubits for 2 logical qubits.
 The original surface code of distance $d$ requires $d^2+(d-1)^2$ physical qubits per logical qubit meaning 25 data qubits are needed for a distance-3 code~\cite{dennis2002topological, fowler2012surface}.
 On the other hand, the rotated version of the surface code requires only $d^2$ data qubits~\cite{horsman2012surfacecodelattice, tomita2014lowdistance}.
 Thus, when including the auxiliary qubits, the $[[12,2,3]]$ code presented here requires 24 physical qubits when including the auxiliary qubits while the rotated surface code requires 34 physical qubits for 2 distance-3 logical qubits.
-Other code constructions also exist with similar overhead, see for example Ref.~\cite{breuckmann2021balanced}.
+This code is, incidentally, analogous to the twisted toric code of Ref.~\cite{breuckmann2021balanced}.
 As we will discuss in Sec.~\ref{sec:scaling}, the reduced overhead compared to the surface code is not simply a constant scaling factor as for other local codes such as the color code~\cite{bombin2007branyons, bombin2007optimalresources, gidney2023colorcodetools, lacroix2025colorcode}.
-Rather, the code construction that we have reviewed here provides an improved scaling compared to local codes and via the code repository in Ref.~\cite{GitHub} we provide the tool for anyone to construct a custom code using the TB code construction.
+Rather, the code construction that we have reviewed here provides an improved scaling compared to local codes and via the code repository in Ref.~\cite{GitHub} we provide the tool for anyone to construct a custom code using the code construction from Ref.~\cite{voss2024multivariate}.

 A final important aspect of the code construction is the identification of the logical operators for the encoded qubits.
 From Eq.~\eqref{eq:k}, we readily know how many logical qubits we have, but we must find a pair of operators $Z_{Li}$ and $X_{Li}$ for each $i \in [1, \ldots , k]$ such that we have the anti-commutators